 Marvelous: Another Treasure Island is a fully first-party game directed by the man who now heads up one of Nintendo's flagship franchises, Mr. Zelda himself, Eiji Aonuma.
-He intentionally gave top-down adventure game Marvelous a Link to the Past flavour, as you'll appreciate if you watch a video of the game in action.
+He intentionally gave this top-down adventure a Link to the Past flavour, as you'll appreciate if you watch a video of the game in action.
 Controlling three boys on a treasure hunt, Marvelous released very late in the Super Famicom's cycle and with all resources diverted to the N64 and its polygonal graphics, Marvelous wasn't considered for release overseas.
-Sterling fan translations exist, but what we'd give to see Nintendo Treehouse have a go a this one!
+Sterling fan translations exist, but what we'd give to see Nintendo Treehouse have a go at this one!

 Custom Robo (1999)

 There are plenty of unlocalised games in the N64 catalogue, and while we've been lucky enough to sample games like Treasure's Sin And Punishment via Virtual Console, there are still a trove of titles which never came to our shores.
 The Nintendo-published Custom Robo is an action RPG developed by Noise in which you pilot little customisable robots that battle each other in an arena called the Holosseum.
 The GameCube iteration in 2004 was the first to make it outside Japan, but we'd love the chance to build our own Custom Robos in the original.